aptos-labs/developer-docs/apps/docusaurus/docs/guides/keyless-accounts.md

 };

 /**
- * Stringify the ephemeral accounts to be stored in localStorage */ export const encodeEphemeralAccounts = (
+ * Stringify the ephemeral key pairs to be stored in localStorage */ export const encodeEphemeralKeyPairs = (
-  accounts: StoredEphemeralAccounts,
+  keyPairs: StoredEphemeralKeyPairs,
 ): string =>
-  JSON.stringify(accounts, (_, e) => {
+  JSON.stringify(keyPairs, (_, e) => {
     if (typeof e === "bigint") return { __type: "bigint", value: e.toString() };
-    if (e instanceof EphemeralAccount)
+    if (e instanceof EphemeralKeyPair)
-      return EphemeralAccountEncoding.encode(e);
+      return EphemeralKeyPairEncoding.encode(e);
     return e;
   });

 /**
- * Parse the ephemeral accounts from a string
+ * Parse the ephemeral key pairs from a string
  */
-export const decodeEphemeralAccounts = (
+export const decodeEphemeralKeyPairs = (
-  encodedEphemeralAccounts: string,
+  encodedEphemeralKeyPairs: string,
-): StoredEphemeralAccounts =>
+): StoredEphemeralKeyPairs =>
-  JSON.parse(encodedEphemeralAccounts, (_, e) => {
+  JSON.parse(encodedEphemeralKeyPairs, (_, e) => {
     if (e && e.__type === "bigint") return BigInt(e.value);
-    if (e && e.__type === "EphemeralAccount")
+    if (e && e.__type === "EphemeralKeyPair")
-      return EphemeralAccountEncoding.decode(e);
+      return EphemeralKeyPairEncoding.decode(e);
     return e;
   });
 ```

 </details>

     3. Prepare the URL params of the login URL.
 Set the `redirect_uri` and `client_id` to your configured values with the IdP.
 Set the `nonce` to the nonce of the `EphemeralKeyPair` from step 1.i.

-        ```jsx
+        ```tsx
         const redirectUri = 'https://.../login/callback'
         const clientId = env.IDP_CLIENT_ID
         // Get the nonce associated with ephemeralKeyPair const nonce = ephemeralKeyPair.nonce
         ```

     4. Construct the login URL for the user to authenticate with the IdP.
 Make sure the `openid` scope is set.
 Other scopes such as `email` and `profile` can be set based on your app’s needs.

-        ```jsx
+        ```tsx
         const loginUrl = `https://accounts.google.com/o/oauth2/v2/auth?response_type=id_token&scope=openid+email+profile&nonce=${nonce}&redirect_uri=${redirectUri}&client_id=${clientId}`
         ```

     5. When the user clicks the login button, redirect the user to the `loginUrl` that was created in step 1.iv.

-### 2. Handle the callback by parsing the token and create a Keyless account for the user.
+### 2. Handle the callback by parsing the token and create a Keyless account for the user

     1. Once the user completes the login flow, they will be redirected to the `redirect_uri` set in step 1.
-The JWT will be set in the URL as a search parameter in a URL fragment keyed by `id_token`.
+The JWT will be set in the URL as a search parameter in a URL fragment, keyed by `id_token`.
 Extract the JWT from the `window` by doing the following:

         ```tsx
         const parseJWTFromURL = (url: string): string | null => {